UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAAContract.md

 mapping(bytes32 => bytes[]) encryptedWords
 ```

-_stores the encrypted words submitted by nodes for each pid_
+_Stores the encrypted words submitted by nodes for each pid_

 ### phraseHashes